Computing Evolutionarily Stable Strategies in Multiplayer Games: Algorithm

 Given SNE $\mathbf{x}$, Algorithm~\ref{al:isess} determines whether it is an ESS.
 The multilinear payoff to player~1 is defined as

 We first check whether $\mathbf{x}$ is a strict Nash equilibrium.
 It is well known that in symmetric games any strict SNE is an ESS~\cite{Maynard73:Logic,Maynard82:Evolution,Hofbauer98:Evolutionary}.
 Moreover, among symmetric Nash equilibria, strictness is equivalent to being a pure strategy whose chosen action is the unique best response to itself~\cite{Maynard82:Evolution,Hofbauer98:Evolutionary}.
 Consequently, whenever $\mathbf{x}$ is pure and satisfies $|BR(\mathbf{x})|=1$, we may immediately conclude that $\mathbf{x}$ is an ESS.
-We next test whether a pure mutant can invade $\mathbf{x}.$ After applying these efficient preprocessing tests, we apply Algorithm~\ref{al:ess-qcqp} to determine whether $\mathbf{x}$ can be invaded by any mixed mutant.
+Note that $|BR(\mathbf{x})|=1$ implies that $\mathbf{x}$ is pure, so we can simplify this procedure to just check if $|BR(\mathbf{x})|=1.$ We next test whether a pure mutant can invade $\mathbf{x}$ by iterating over all pure strategies $i \in \mathrm{BR}(\mathbf{x})$.
+For each such $i$, we first compare $U(\mathbf{x},\mathbf{e}_i,\mathbf{x})$ and $U(\mathbf{e}_i,\mathbf{e}_i,\mathbf{x})$.
+If the two quantities are equal up to numerical tolerance, then we apply the second-level comparison $U(\mathbf{x},\mathbf{e}_i,\mathbf{e}_i)$ versus $U(\mathbf{e}_i,\mathbf{e}_i,\mathbf{e}_i)$, as required by Definition~\ref{de:ess}.
+After applying these efficient tests, we apply Algorithms~\ref{al:ess-qcqp} and~\ref{al:ess-level2-qcqp} to determine whether $\mathbf{x}$ can be invaded by any mixed mutant.